pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🫥 Agents/05 🆔 Identities/04 🆔😶 Face scan.md

     | 🤗 [Host](<../../20 🧑‍🦰 UI/23 💬 Chats/04 🤗🎭 Host role.md>) | ✅ Ownership confirmed.
     |

-    Other use cases of [face verification 📺](<../../../2 🏔️ Landscape/2 🧑‍🦰 User landscape/06 👮 Supervised ID landscape/01 📺 Difference.md>) for guest users include.
+    Other use cases for guest users include.

     |Industry|Use case 🤝
     |-|-